fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D/README.md

 The gcode file MUST be exported in the same folder where the stl file resides (for the same reason above), otherwise you can add the --stlname argument and manually select the stl file as shown in the advanced control section below.

-The code can process only one stl file at the same time.
+The code can process only one stl file at a time.

 # ADVANCED CONTROL
 I've added a few arguments to the python code to customize different variables: